Julchu/Pricey/README.md

 # Launching the Firebase/Firestore emulator: open the emulator at localhost:4000/firestore
 # Also exports/imports emulator data to ./emulatorData
+# projectId will be the one in your .env.development
 firebase --project="<projectId>" emulators:start --only auth,firestore,storage --export-on-exit ./emulatorData --import ./emulatorData

 # Sometimes emulator port is in use, this command will kill that port